ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_11_3d_model_from_video/guide.en-gb.md

 Neuralangelo works on pictures of the Object.
 These pictures are extracted from the source video using [COLMAP](https://colmap.github.io/).

-We are here triggering the extraction of pictures from the input video and generate data allowing us in the next step to adjust the area of interest we will ask neuralangelo to work on.
+We are here triggering the extraction of pictures from the input video and generating data allowing us (in the next step) to adjust the area of interest we will ask Neuralangelo to work on.

 Read detailed documentation for data preparation [here](https://github.com/NVlabs/neuralangelo/blob/main/DATA_PROCESSING.md#self-captured-video-sequence).